Zei33/EasyHeatmap-core/docs/browser/EasyReplayer/README.md

 # EasyReplayer Session Replay System

 The EasyReplayer system provides high-fidelity replay of recorded user sessions by reconstructing the DOM state and replaying events in their original sequence and timing.
-This document explains how the replay system works.
+It works in conjunction with the [EasyEvents](../EasyEvents.md) system for event handling, [EasyRecorder](../EasyRecorder.md) for session capture, and [EasyCompress](../EasyCompress.md)/[EasyDecompress](../EasyDecompress.md) for data transmission.

 ## How Session Replay Works